 The vast majority of intrusion-detection systems (IDS) available today allow system administrators some degree of flexibility in configuring the sensitivity of the system's detection and reporting algorithms.
-This presents a dilemma to diligent administrators: What is the proper balance between providing adequate intrusion detection and the possibility of overwhelming administrators with false reports?

 The answer to this question is not an easy one.
 Indeed, there is no single answer that will apply to every situation or organization, as varying circumstances dictate different security postures.
 However, if you have a thorough understanding of the metrics used to evaluate these systems, you'll be more capable of determining an appropriate balance for your situation.

 There are three main measures of IDS performance:

 - The False Positive Rate is the frequency with which the IDS reports malicious activity

 in error.
 These errors are the bane of a security administrator's existence.
 They're the "nuisance

 reports" that require investigation but lead to a dead end.
 The true danger of a high false

 positive rate lies in the fact that it may cause administrators to ignore the system's output when